armfazh/fld-ecc-vec/README.md

-# FLD ECC AVX2
+# FLD ECC AVX2/AVX512

 This is a mathematical software library for computing the Edwards Digital Signature Algorithm (EdDSA) and the Diffie-Hellman functions X25519 and X448.
-The library is optimized with the Intel Advanced Vector eXtensions version 2 (AVX2) and is derived from a research project.
+The library is optimized with the Intel Advanced Vector eXtensions AVX2 and AVX512 product of this research project.

 ```bibtex
 @article{fld_ecc_avx2,